learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ## Introduction

-In this lab, we'll learn how tokenize and vectorize text documents, create an use a Bag of Words, and identify words unique to individual documents using TF-IDF Vectorization.
+In this lab, we'll learn how tokenize and vectorize text documents, create and use a Bag of Words, and identify words unique to individual documents using TF-IDF Vectorization.

 ## Objectives